cern-it-efp/EOSC-Testsuite/docs/gettingStarted.rst

 1.6 Using Docker
 ===================
 A Docker image has been built and pushed to Docker hub.
-This image avoids requiring installation of packages defined on previous sections: Terraform, kubectl, Python3 and modules, etc.
+This image allows you to skip section "1.1 Dependencies" and jump to "1.2 SSH key".

 Run the container (pulls the image first):